learn-co-students/Seattle-web-012720-DSA/19-return-2d-array/README.md

 # Return a two-dimensional array

-- Given an array, and an integer *n*, return an array full of smaller arrays, with each of the smaller arrays contining *n* number of elements.
+- Given an array, and an integer *n*, return an array full of smaller arrays, with each of the smaller arrays containing *n* number of elements.

 Example:
 ```javascript